ItsZcx/git-flow/README.md

 ```

 #### Merging a hotfix
-After fixing the bug you have to merge it into both `main` and `develop`, use the following commands to update the main branch as well as to delete the hotfix branch.
+After fixing the bug you have to merge it into both `main` and `dev`, use the following commands to update the main branch as well as to delete the hotfix branch.
 Creating a tag is **mandatory**, you don't want to have the last tag bugged!
 ```sh
 git checkout main &&
 git pull &&